Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Taxonomy of Hand Gesture Recognition Methods

-\item \textbf{Type of Information Conveyed}: Building upon the previous criterion, which focused on the nature of the input, this dimension considers the \textbf{meaning} or \textbf{intent} behind the gestures.
-Specifically, it examines the kind of information gestures are meant to transmit~\cite{TAXONOMY_OF_HAND_GESTURES_2000_ASL_DATASET}, resulting in the following categories (illustrated in Fig.~\ref{fig:transmitted_information}):
+Building upon the previous criterion, which focused on the nature of the input, this dimension considers the \textbf{meaning} or \textbf{intent} behind the gestures.
+Specifically, it examines the kind of information gestures are meant to transmit~\citep{TAXONOMY_OF_HAND_GESTURES_2000_ASL_DATASET}, resulting in the following categories (illustrated in Fig.~\ref{fig:transmitted_information}):